sderosiaux/jmxtrans-docker/README.md

 If we connect to http://localhost:8080/, we can see the Graphite UI without metrics, a few seconds later, some `carbon` metrics will appears (automatic).

+Graphite provides the visual dashboards and Carbon provides the storage piece (port 2003).

 ## Start our JMXTrans image.

 - We need to provide some conf by mounting the volumne `/opt/jmxtrans/conf`.